Three Reasons Why Sommeliers Are Good For Business

 Loyalty Pays Off: Through the trust of a Sommelier’s knowledge, customers tend to feel comfortable in their choices and spending.
 Sommeliers heighten the overall dining experience and contribute to an increase in customer loyalty, which plays a huge role in profitability with repeat customers making up 51 percent of total sales at fine-dining restaurants.

 Some would say the role of the Sommelier is changing, as it has become more inclusive of all drinks offered within a restaurant’s beverage program.
 This evolving role presents an opportunity for businesses to increase their competitive advantage and gain market-share in the crowded restaurant industry.
-With an increased interest in the art of Sommelierie and our globally recognised sommelier certification, the UK Sommelier Association expects a strong future for those with the skill-set of a Sommelier and would advise businesses to look into the benefits as well.
+With an increased interest in the art of Sommelierie and our globally recognised sommelier certification, the UK Sommelier Association seeks to educate the uninitiated, the curious, the passionate, the Brits who seek the skill-set of a Sommelier and would advise businesses to consider the benefits as well.

 If you would like more information on the Certified Sommelier Course for yourself or a small group of your staff, send an e-mail to: firstname.lastname@example.org.
-The UK Sommelier Association has a new course starting on the 3rd October in Kensington, and spaces although available, are fast becoming limited!
+The UK Sommelier Association has a new course starting on the 21/02/2018, and spaces although available, are fast becoming limited!